-In an effort to promote diversity, PhD scholarships for minorities are becoming easier to find.
+To promote diversity, PhD scholarships for minorities are becoming more common.

-Enrollment in doctoral programs by ethnic minority students has historically lagged behind the average.
-However, the success gap is closing.
-In fact, the NCES reports that over one-fourth of doctoral students are members of underrepresented minority groups today.
+Enrollment in doctoral degrees by ethnic minority students has been lower than average.
+However, this gap is closing.
+The NCES reports that over one-fourth of doctoral students are members of underrepresented groups.

-Going the distance for a PhD helps individuals grow intellectually, conduct research, build leadership skills, and unlock teaching or research jobs in academia.
+Earning a PhD often requires some amount of third party financial aid.
+This can help reduce the high cost of the doctoral program.
+This increases the PhD’s value as an investment.
 Graduates with a PhD have an average expected lifetime earnings of $3.3 million!
-Cashing in some of the following lucrative doctoral grants for minorities could cover the costs for your career advancement.
+Cashing in on some of the following lucrative doctoral grants for minorities could cover the costs for your career advancement.

 Top PhD Scholarships for Minorities